frosas/lag/README.md

 - Try pinging a blank.js file or through web sockets
 - Make favicon work on Firefox and Safari
 - Show average pings (like in Unix uptime)
-- Show not ponged pings in a distinct color